 Tip #4: Start With a Thick Line

 When creating an eyeliner look on almond-shaped eyes, Oquendo says to start with a thicker line.
 Because your eye shape naturally curves, it’s easier to start with the big, thick shape and carve into it to see what needs to be made thinner or built upon.
-Oquendo says it sculpts a shape that exactly fits the eye shape.
+Oquendo says that doing so sculpts a shape that exactly fits the eye.

 Tip #5: Don’t Be Afraid to Try Different Eyeliner Looks